githubkarim/LowCostLoRaGw/gw_full_latest/README-remote-access-ngrok.md

 Use the `cmd.sh` text command interface
 ---------------------------------------

-`cmd.sh` has been extended with 3 commands:
+`cmd.sh` has been extended with 3 commands

 	----------------------------------------------------------* ngrok *--+
 	M- get and install ngrok                                             +